 So in addition to filming all the usual puppy training stuff like basic obedience and potty training and learning to walk on a leash, we also filmed the whole process of helping a scared, barky puppy become confident and less-barky.

-Instructions for the main training exercise I used to help River overcome the barking-at-strangers thing.
+1. A step-by-step guide to the main training exercise I used to help River overcome the barking-at-strangers thing.

 In the first level of this training exercise, you reward the dog for looking at the trigger.
 In the later level, you reward the dog for looking at the trigger and then looking away.